ErpNetDocs/tech/modules/logistics/inventory/how-to/edit_quantity.md

 * the edit needs confirmation
 * multiple edits are possible

-## Perform a quantity edit at operations Receive, Issue, Transfer or Scrap
+## Perform a quantity edit at operations Receive, Issue, Transfer, Scrap and Quick reconcile

-When any quantity is scanned it enters the designated field - executed, transfer, scrap.
+When any quantity is scanned it enters the designated field - executed, transfer, scrap, counted.
 Only the quantity field in tab Info is editable.

-Let say you transfer 500pcs of product X. You realize you need to correct the quantity to 250pcs.
+Let say you **transfer** 500pcs of product X. You realize you need to correct the quantity to 250pcs.

 ![Transfer1](pictures/editQ1.png)